Key to Course Codes

 Four numbers follow the prefix.
 The first digit identifies the level at which a course is taught.

-Basic Degree (BD)
+Basic Degree Courses

-1000-level = introductory or foundational Basic Degree courses with normally no prerequisite
+1000-level = Introductory or foundational basic degree courses with normally no prerequisite.

-2000-level = general or survey courses Basic Degree courses, may or may not have prerequisites
+2000-level = General or survey courses basic degree courses, may or may not have prerequisites.

-3000-level = specialized Basic Degree courses, normally prerequisites are required
+3000-level = Specialized basic degree courses, normally prerequisites are required.

-Graduate Degree (AD)
+Graduate Degree Courses

-5000-level = Graduate Degree course
+5000-level = Graduate degree course.

 The Suffix